 You Have Time to Plan If You Owe

 If you think you’ll owe the IRS money this year it’s better to face the music now rather than later.
-The longer you wait to crunch the numbers, the less time you have to figure out a strategy for dealing with the tax debt.
+The longer you wait to crunch the numbers, the less time you have to figure out a strategy for dealing with the taxes owed.

 Requesting an extension gives you more time to file but it doesn’t give you more time to pay.
 You’ll also get hit with a hefty failure-to-file penalty if you don’t get your paperwork on time.
 This is in addition to the failure-to-pay penalty you’ll have to cough up if you owe Uncle Sam.